MIT-LAE/TASOPT.jl/docs/src/structures/fueltanks.md

         R_{MLI} = \sum_i R_l^i.
     ```

     In addition to the insulation resistance, the convective (from fuel to tank wall and from exterior wall to freestream) and radiative heat transfers have to be taken into account.
 The heat transfer to the freestream can be modeled as having two components: radiation and convection.
-The radiative component has an equivalent heat transfer coefficient
-    ```math
-        h_{rad} = σ ε (T_a^2 + T_f^2) (T_a + T_f),
-    ```
-    where ``σ`` is the Stefan-Boltzmann constant, ``ε`` is the emissivity of the surface, ``T_a`` is the freestream temperature, and ``T_f`` is the temperaure of the fuel.
-Similarly, the heat transfer coefficient from froced convection from the external wall to the freestream can be modeled using the Chilton-Colburn analogy,
+The heat transfer coefficient from forced convection from the external wall to the freestream can be modeled using the Chilton-Colburn analogy,
     ```math
         h_{convair} = \frac{c_f}{2 Pr^{2/3}}  ρ u c_p,
     ```